-Quality depreciation schedules will include all constructions costs and assets, including previous renovations (whether completed by yourself or a past owner), as well as claim more aggressively for low cost and low value assets.
+Quality investment property depreciation schedules will include all construction costs and assets, including previous renovations (whether completed by yourself or a past owner), as well as claim more aggressively for low cost and low value assets.
 There is a big difference between the standard inclusions of a cheap depreciation schedule and a more expensive one.

 A Capital Claims Tax Depreciation Schedule has all of the inclusions that help you to maximise your deductions such as: